 Swami Chinmayananda

-From the youngest Madhuram class to the Chinmayam class for high school youngsters, all Bala Vihar children participate in a variety of activities.
+All Bala Vihar children participate in various activities, from the youngest Shishu Vihar class to the Chinmayam class for high school youngsters.
 The grade in which the child is enrolled in his/her school is the basis for placement in the appropriate Bala Vihar class.

 SHISHU VIHAR

-Shishu Vihar is Chinmaya Mission’s newest creative initiative to include infants and toddlers (0 to 3.5 years of age) with a parent/guardian for an early introduction to spiritual education.
+Shishu Vihar is Chinmaya Mission’s creative initiative to include infants and toddlers (0 to 3 years of age) with a parent/guardian for an early introduction to spiritual education.

 Shishu Vihar is all about combining fun and interaction with values and wisdom that the kids will develop as they grow.
 It is a wonderful bonding time for the parents and their toddlers.